Mitchelldscott/control-rs/README.md

 * Located in the tests/ directory.
 * Designed to verify high-level functionality of the tools.
-* Example: Confirming that a simple model maintains consistency across different model formats.
+* Example: Confirm that a simple model maintains consistency across different model formats.

 ## Documentation